HebiRobotics/hebi_ros2_examples/README.md

 ### ROS 2 Control Macro File

 This file defines hardware interfaces and plugins for your robot.
-The template below shows the structure for a HEBI Arm ROS2 Control Macro file:
+The template below shows the structure for a HEBI Arm ROS 2 Control macro file:
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <robot xmlns:xacro="http://wiki.ros.org/xacro">